OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 +++
 type = "report"
-title = "BETA NOT FOR PRODUCTION Chapter 8: Using AI securely" layout = "single" weight = 9 toc = false
+title = "Chapter 8: Using AI securely" layout = "single" weight = 9
+toc = false
 +++

-**This document is a beta version.
-It is not yet ready for production or to be shared with at-risk individuals.
+**This is our newest chapter and we're looking for feedback!
 If you see something we could improve, please let us know or submit a pull request**

 ## Introduction

 Journalists are starting to use AI in their work, including for tasks such as research, audio transcription, and translation.
-AI tools are new, and many of them are not yet ready to deal with highly sensitive information such as source names or confidential research topics.
+AI tools are new, and many are not yet ready to deal with highly sensitive information such as source names or confidential research topics.

 _There are several different AI technologies, the most prominent of which are large language models (LLM), which power tools such as chatbots.
-For the purpose of simplicity, we will just use the term "AI" here and only distinguish between different technologies if necessary for clarity._
+To keep it simple, we will just use the term "AI" here and only distinguish between different technologies if necessary for clarity._

 This chapter will cover: